Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

 Thus, the C-K equation, by using the form in Eq. \ref{eq:discSCK2}, leads to the matrix equation

-Hence the study of finite Markov chains amounts to investigating the powers and the properties of the $N \times N$ transition matrix whose elements are nonnegative and each column adds up to unity.
-One seminal application of Markov chains to scanpaths has been provided by Ellis and Stark \cite{ellistark}.
+Hence the study of finite Markov chains amounts to investigating the powers and the properties of the $N \times N$ transition matrix: this is a \emph{stochastic matrix} whose elements are nonnegative and each row adds up to unity (i.e., they represent transition probabilities).
+One seminal application of Markov chains to scan paths has been provided by Ellis and Stark \cite{ellistark}.